 We appreciate that for some international teams New Zealand is a long way from home.
 For some teams that’s the most appealing thing about doing an adventure race here – the simple fact that they are going to feel like they are on the other side of the World.
-Despite the large distances this small island, surrounded by ocean, has never been easier to get to with the proliferation of air travel and there are daily domestic and international flights that arrive within a 45 minute drive of the host location venue.
+Despite the large distances this small island, surrounded by ocean, has never been easier to get to with the proliferation of air travel and there are daily domestic flights that arrive within an hour drive of the host location venue.

 All overseas competitors must have a current passport, valid for at least three months after the intended date of departure from New Zealand.
 Most visitors to New Zealand do not require visas unless they intend to work, study or seek employment.
 We advise you to check with your local travel authority before travelling.

-The organisers will provide a free transfer for international teams from Queenstown to Wanaka CBD on the afternoon of Tuesday 24th of February 2015 – final times will be released in the Newsletters but we anticipate that transport will depart Queenstown around 4pm so ensure you book your flight to arrive before this time.
-The organisers will also provide a free return service from Wanaka CBD for international teams that will travel back to Queenstown Airport on the morning of Sunday 8th of March.
+The organisers will provide a free transfer for international teams from Nelson to Kaiteriteri on the afternoons of Tuesday 29th March and Wednesday 30th March 2016 – final times will be released in the Newsletters but we anticipate that transport will depart Nelson mid to late afternoon on those dates, so ensure you book your flight to arrive before this time.
+The organisers will also provide a free return service for International teams from Kaiteriteri back to Nelson Airport on the morning of Sunday 10th April.
 More specific details about these transfers will be available in Newsletter 1.

-So, jump on that flight, kick back, enjoy a few movies and you’ll soon be arriving into Queenstown airport.
-Once you arrive you have the option to spend some time in Queenstown or time your arrival to coincide with the free transfer - you’ll be picked up by a friendly face and whisked to the host venue.
+So, jump on that flight, kick back, enjoy a few movies and you’ll soon be arriving into Nelson Airport.
+Once you arrive you have the option to spend some time in Nelson, the wider Tasman District, or time your arrival to coincide with the free transfer – you’ll be picked up by a friendly face and whisked to the host venue.
 What could be easier?
-Whatever way you decided to get to Lake Wanaka we always recommend that all international teams arrive in good time to allow themselves time to settle in, enjoy the breathtaking scenery and ensure that any delayed baggage (it’s never happened yet) can make it to you in time.
+Whatever way you decided to get to Kaiteriteri we always recommend that international teams arrive in good time to allow themselves time to settle in, enjoy the breathtaking scenery and ensure that any delayed baggage (it’s never happened yet) can make it to you in time.
 For more information about travel please view the Schedule for a better idea of event timing.

 Equipment and Logistics